EddyVerbruggen/cordova-plugin-actionsheet/README.md

 ```

 ## 4. Usage
+Check the [demo code](demo) to get you going quickly,
-It's probably easiest to show how the ActionSheets of the screenshots above have been created.
+or copy-paste some of the code below to replicate the ActionSheets of the screenshots above.

 ```js
   var callback = function(buttonIndex) {
     setTimeout(function() {